 Abstract

 Bats are natural reservoirs for both Alpha- and Betacoronaviruses and the hypothesized original hosts of five of seven known zoonotic coronaviruses.
-To date, the vast majority of bat coronavirus research has been concentrated in Asia, though coronaviruses are globally distributed; indeed, SARS-CoV and SARS-CoV-2-related Sarbecoviruses have been identified circulating in Rhinolophid bats in both Africa and Europe, despite the relative dearth of surveillance in these regions.
-In part with a long-term study examining the dynamics of potentially zoonotic viruses in three species of endemic Madagascar fruit bat (Pteropus rufus, Eidolon dupreanum, Rousettus madagascariensis), we carried out metagenomic Next Generation Sequencing on a subset of urine, throat, and fecal samples obtained from wild-caught individuals.
-We here report detection of Betacoronavirus RNA in fecal samples derived from all three species and describe full genome sequences of novel Nobecoviruses in P. rufus and R. madagascariensis.
-We discuss the implications of these findings in light of coronavirus capacity for recombination, the global circulation of SARS-CoV-2, and the frequency of bat-human contacts in Madagascar.
+To date, the vast majority of bat coronavirus research has been concentrated in Asia, though coronaviruses are globally distributed; indeed, SARS-CoV and SARS-CoV-2-related Betacoronaviruses in the subgenus Sarbecovirus have been identified circulating in Rhinolophid bats in both Africa and Europe, despite the relative dearth of surveillance in these regions.
+In part with a long-term study examining the dynamics of potentially zoonotic viruses in three species of endemic Madagascar fruit bat (Pteropus rufus, Eidolon dupreanum, Rousettus madagascariensis), we carried out metagenomic Next Generation Sequencing on urine, throat, and fecal samples obtained from wild-caught individuals.
+We report detection of RNA derived from Betacoronavirus subgenus Nobecovirus in fecal samples from all three species and describe full genome sequences of novel Nobecoviruses in P. rufus and R. madagascariensis.
+These novel Nobecoviruses demonstrate, respectively, Asian and African phylogeographic origins, mirroring those of their fruit bat hosts.
+Bootscan recombination analysis indicates significant genomic reassortment has taken place in the spike, nucleocapsid, and NS7 accessory protein regions of the genome for both viruses.
+Given the frequency with which coronaviruses, including Nobecoviruses, are known to recombine, these findings emphasize the need for more extensive coronavirus surveillance among wild bats in Africa to document the availability of viral sequences capable of infecting human hosts.
+Madagascar offers a unique phylogeographic nexus of bats and viruses with both Asian and African phylogeographic origins, offering opportunities for unprecedented mixing of viral groups.
+As bats are consumed widely across the island for subsistence, understanding the landscape of potentially zoonotic coronavirus circulation will be essential to mitigating future zoonotic threats.

-predilection

 Introduction